aikkku/time-tracker/README.md

-# Website Time Tracker – Firefox Extension
+# Website Time Tracker – Firefox/Chrome Extension

 This Firefox extension tracks the total time you spend on each website and shows a ranked list from most to least visited, based on time.
 It helps you understand your browsing habits and manage your time online more effectively.